 Grants to Tennessee government agencies in rural areas to move economic development projects to shovel-ready status.
-Applicants requesting large-scale, high-impact grants must request approval by September 29.
-All applicants must submit a Letter of Intent by November 10.
+Applicants requesting large-scale, high-impact grants must request approval before applying, however, all applicants must submit a letter of intent prior to submitting an application.

 Construction Activities: Access roadways, acceleration/deceleration/turn lanes, traffic signalization, rail lines/signalization/switching, utility line construction/relocation including electricity, water, sewer, gas and telecommunications

 Property-Related Activities: Purchase of property, right-of-way, easements, legal fees, tree/vegetation clearing, grubbing, grading, drainage improvements, detention/retention ponds, due diligence studies

 Projects will be scored in the following categories in order to determine short-listed projects:

 As a result of increased funding from the legislature for the Rural Economic Opportunity Act of 2017, TNECD has up to $10 million available for the Site Development Grant (SDG) program.
 This will allow TNECD to fund some SDGs for high impact projects at higher amounts.
 TNECD High-Impact SDG awards will help attract high-investment, catalytic projects to the State of Tennessee.